 Where should I file?

-Normally, Canadian clients file their first patent application in Canada or the United States.
+Normally, Canadian clients file their first patent application in Canada or in the United States.
 You must have a patent in every country where you want protection, but a decision for other countries can be delayed up to a year after the first filing.
-Factors that influence this decision include where potential markets or competitors are located, and the costs involved in obtaining a patent.
-The Patent Cooperation Treaty (PCT) is a useful tool whereby a single International application can be initially filed to protect your rights to file applications in 144 countries.
+Factors that influence this decision include where the potential markets or competitors are located and the costs involved in obtaining a patent.
+The Patent Cooperation Treaty (PCT) is a useful tool whereby a single international application can be initially filed to protect your rights to file applications in 144 countries.

 What should I do first?

 The advice of a patent professional should be sought with respect to the patentability of your invention.
-It is necessary to prepare a written description with drawings or photographs, and provide a model or sample if possible.
+It is necessary for you to prepare a written description with drawings or photographs and provide a model or sample if possible.

-A search of the Canadian and United States Patent Office records to see if the invention is new is normally carried out before a patent application is filed.
+It’s advisable to search the Canadian and United States Patent Office records to see if your invention is new or has already been patented by someone else, before you file your patent application.